Research Using Synchrotron Light

 17. October 2013Media Releases Research Using Neutrons Research Using Synchrotron Light Materials Research

 Helena Van Swygenhoven, materials researcher at the Paul Scherrer Institute and professor at the Swiss Federal Institute of Technology in Lausanne (EPFL), has been awarded an ERC Advanced Grant.
 This prestigious EUR 2.5 million grant from the European Research Council will enable Van Swygenhoven to launch the new research project MULTIAX.
 Under this project, she will investigate what happens in metallic materials during deformation - a question important for the production processes for car parts.
-Furthermore, the project will also develop new methods that can be used to study materials at large-scale facilities.
+Furthermore, the project will also develop new methods that can be used to study materials at large research facilities.
 These methods will be accessible to experts from research and industry.

 16. October 2013Media Releases Research Using Synchrotron Light User Experiments Biology